UAE welcomes 8th group of wounded Palestinian children, cancer patients - www.lokmattimes.com

 The country established a 150-bed field hospital in Gaza, where over 100 major and critical surgeries have been performed.

-According to the statistics of "Gallant Knight 3" operation, until Thursday, January 4, the UAE's hospitals have received 395 cases of Palestinian children and cancer patients, while the total number of cases received at the UAE field hospital in Gaza reached 1,098 cases.
+According to the statistics of the "Gallant Knight 3" operation, until Thursday, 4th January, the UAE's hospitals have received 395 cases of Palestinian children and cancer patients, while the total number of cases received at the UAE field hospital in Gaza reached 1,098 cases.

-The UAE also launched six desalination plants in the Rafah, Egypt, to address the dire water infrastructure situation in Gaza and ensure the Palestinian people's access to safe drinking water.
-The plants work to desalinate about 1.2 million gallons per day, and pump them through pipes that extend into Gaza.
+The UAE also launched six desalination plants in Rafah, Egypt, to address the dire water infrastructure situation in Gaza and ensure the Palestinian people's access to safe drinking water.
+The plants work to desalinate about 1.2 million gallons per day and pump them through pipes that extend into Gaza.

 The competent authorities in the UAE implemented the 'Tarahum - for Gaza', a campaign to provide relief aid to the Palestinian people impacted by the war in the Gaza Strip to alleviate the suffering of the most vulnerable groups, especially children, women, and the elderly.